SU-Bolides/course_ros2/README.md

 The reception of the sensors data are in the [stm32_node](./bolide_stm32/bolide_stm32/stm32_node.py) and also on specified topics for every type of sensors.

 The micro-controller is also use to send the PWM to the propulsion motor.
-The [cmd_vel](./bolide_stm32/bolide_stm32/cmd_vel.py) node is a simple node sending the desired PWM value.
+The [cmd_vel_node](./bolide_stm32/bolide_stm32/cmd_vel_node.py) node is a simple node sending the desired PWM value.
 We send it a cmd value $\in[-1, 1]\cup{2}$ where:
 - $cmd = 0$ is the neutral mode, the car is on free wheel and will not stop immediately
 - $0.02 <= cmd < 1$ is forward
 - $-1 < cmd <=-0.02$ is backward
-- $cmd = 2$ is brake, here the motor will block the rotation of the wheels **AVOID TO USE 1 and -1 as value, it will decrease the voltage of the RPi5 and shut it off**.
+- $cmd = 2$ is brake, here the motor will block the rotation of the wheels

+**AVOID TO USE 1 and -1 as value, it will decrease the voltage of the RPi5 and shut it off**.
 To fix this problem we'll need to add a second battery (one for the motors and the other for the RPi5 and other stuffs).

 The [stm32_node](./bolide_stm32/bolide_stm32/stm32_node.py) receive the PWM value and will send it to the motor by the D9 pin (if you want to check the voltage value).
 The PWM value will after be read by the ESC that will send it to the motor.
 If you think that the ESC is not working correctly please use the [esc_setup.py](TODO file code) code to set it up and read the md file to follow correctly the instructions.
 TODO

 When the ESC is set-up you will need to find MINSPEED, MAXSPEED, MINSPEEDFORWARD, MAXSPEEDFORWARD.
 Since there is two cars, maybe this value will be different for both of them !
 So these values are parameters easy to change on launch.
 Maybe a better solution exists.

 ### Bolide Teleop
 This package is for controlling the car manually.
 For now there is a simple keyboard [teleoperation](./bolide_teleop/bolide_teleop/teleop_keyboard.py) where you can use the arrow of your keyboard to move the car.
 If you want to add another teleoperation node with a controller or something else, put it here.
-The teleop with the keyboard got a incrementation system so if you're backward and you want to go forward you will need to press twice the up arrow.
-By doing this we assure that we pass by the neutral mode, it is mandatory if you want to avoid crashes of the car.
-But, to pass from forward to backward you need to press 'n' before, then press one or two times on the Key down Arrow.
+The teleop with the keyboard can be tricky when passing from forward to backwar.
+To pass from forward to backward you need to press 'n' before, then press one or two times on the Key Down Arrow.
 By doing a teleop with a controller (PS4 controller by exemple) we'll be able to use analogical values and the command will be smoother.

 ### Sllidar